 Damon Holzborn is a Brooklyn based musician, new media artist, and software developer.
-As a musician, he is an improviser and composer who works primarily with electronics.
-In performance he uses custom software, traditional effects, and interactive processes.
-Holzborn has long relied on instruments that he develops for use in his own compositions and performances, creating software that produces dynamic instruments that are particularly effective for improvisational performance.
-In addition to instruments he creates for his own work, he collaborates with other artists to produce custom technology for use in performances and installations.
-Previous work includes software or hardware for George Lewis, Eric Metcalfe, Miya Masaoka, Hans Fjellestad, and Duane Pitre.
+His new media work includes algorithmic image and language projects, mobile games, music tools, and sound installations.
+As a musician, he is an improviser and composer who works primarily with electronics, employing custom software, traditional effects, and interactive processes.
+Holzborn has long relied on instruments that he develops for his own use, creating dynamic software designed for improvisational performance.
+He also collaborates with other artists to produce custom technology for their installations and performances, including software or hardware for projects by George Lewis, Eric Metcalfe, Miya Masaoka, and Duane Pitre.

 He was a founding member of the Trummerflora Collective (1999-2009), a group whose aim was to create a fertile, varied, self-sustaining environment for experimental and improvised music.
 He was co-creator of Zu Casa (1997-2013), an online guide for experimental music once named one of the top 25 essential online music resources by The Wire.